 Hello there!
 I'm a software engineer based in London, UK.
-I currently work at Twitter as an iOS Engineer on the team that is crafting the world's first subscription product for a social network, Twitter Blue!
+I currently work at Twitter.

-Previously I worked at ASOS, where my day-to-day work was primarily Swift-based, although I made significant contributions to tooling and the CI/CD stack (using a mixture of Ruby and shell scripts).
+Previously I worked at ASOS as an iOS engineer, where my day-to-day work was primarily Swift-based, although I made significant contributions to tooling and the CI/CD stack (using a mixture of Ruby and shell scripts).
 During my tenure, I've diagnosed multiple production issues (even non-iOS related), made numerous improvements to automation and release processes, learned how to use tools such as New Relic and brought multiple features from inception to completion, managing communication with product owners and third parties.

 In 2016 I was selected as one of the first 100 students to attend the Apple Developer Academy.
 In 2017 and 2019 I was selected by Apple as one of the 350 worldwide students to receive a scholarship to attend Apple's Worldwide Developer Conference in San Jose, CA. The projects I submitted for both are open source!
 In 2021 I graduated from Università degli Studi di Napoli "Federico II", obtaining a BSc in Computer Science with a final score of 110/110.

-Here are some cool projects I'm involved in:
+Here are some cool projects I was involved in:

 - I am one of the core developers of "ESOL", an official app of Università degli Studi di Napoli "Federico II" used by all the students of one of the most important universities in Italy, published on both Android (React Native) and iOS (Swift).

 - I love web development and Vue.js, and while I made several non-public projects with it, I open-sourced a multi-platform app (Electron) and webapp to graphically simulate some simple CPU scheduling algorithms and strategies.